 3.1.
-Location of the Session Recording Client
+Location of the SRC

-This section contains some example session recording architectures showing how the Session Recording Client is a logical function that can be located in or split between various physical components.
+This section contains some example session recording architectures showing how the SRC is a logical function that can be located in or split between various physical components.

 3.1.1.
-B2BUA acts as a Session Recording Client
+B2BUA acts as a SRC

-A SIP Back to Back User Agent (B2BUA) which has access to the media that is to be recorded may act as a Session Recording Client.
-The B2BUA may already be aware that a session needs to be recorded before the initial establishment of the communication session or the decision to record the session may occur after the session has been established.
+A SIP Back to Back User Agent (B2BUA) which has access to the media to be recorded may act as an SRC.
+The B2BUA may already be aware that a session needs to be recorded before the initial establishment of the CS or the decision to record the session may occur after the session has been established.

-If the SRC makes the decision to initiate the Recording Session (RS), then it will initiate the establishment of a SIP RS by sending an INVITE to the SRS.
+If the SRC makes the decision to initiate the RS, then it will initiate the establishment of a SIP RS by sending an INVITE to the SRS.